bytedance/fc-clip/INSTALL.md

 - `pip install -r requirements.txt`

 ### CUDA kernel for MSDeformAttn
-After preparing the required environment, run the following command to compile CUDA kernel for MSDeformAttn:

 `CUDA_HOME` must be defined and points to the directory of the installed CUDA toolkit.